Table of Contents

 Hostile or Adverse Possession

-As per the adverse possession limitation act, the possession has to be hostile or negative to the rights of the original owner.
+As per the adverse possession limitation act, possession has to be hostile or negative to the rights of the original owner.
 The claimant's ownership is, therefore, against the interests of the genuine owner and without their approval.
-The possession should not to be friendly or based on a lease or arrangement with the original owner.
-The claimant basically has to treat the property as their own, and their acts must show their intention to permanently possess and control it against the rights of the legitimate owner.
+Possession should not be friendly or based on a lease or arrangement with the original owner.
+The claimant has to treat the property as their own, and their acts must show their intention to permanently possess and control it against the rights of the legitimate owner.

 Exclusive Possession